The piano keyboard is essentially a pattern. To learn piano key notes, you need to learn the pattern.

 Notice that there are some pairs of white keys with no black key in the middle.
 With these pairs (C and B, F and E), making a sharp or flat may mean playing another white key.
 For example, Cb is B. B# is C.

-The next thing to do is learn the notes.
-The best place to start is
+The other thing you can begin to do is learn to read music.
+The best place to start is read piano notes.